fbpx

 Bladder snails are very small snails, usually with a length of 1.5 centimeters and a shell width of 0.9 centimeters.

-They are generally light brown in color, with a yellow-brown shell, and their shell surface is often ridged with short bumps.
+They are generally light brown, with a yellow-brown shell, and their shell surface is often ridged with short bumps.

 The undersides of the shells of bladder snails usually have small, shallow grooves.